MultiSafepay/woocommerce/readme.txt

 Yes, you can fully or partially refund transactions directly from your WooCommerce backend for all payment methods, except for [Buy now pay later](https://docs.multisafepay.com/docs/bnpl) payment methods in which it is only possible to process full refunds.
 You can also refund from your [MultiSafepay Control](https://merchant.multisafepay.com)

+== Upgrade Notice ==

+= 6.0.0 =
+6.x.x is a major upgrade in which the MultiSafepay payment methods are registered dynamically.
+After upgrade, please navigate to MultiSafepay settings page and to the payment methods list and confirm the settings in each section are set up according to your preferences.

 == Screenshots ==

 1. MultiSafepay Settings Page - Account section